echobind/mobile-release-actions/eas-build/README.md

 ## Setting up EAS CI Token

-In order to authenticate with the EAS CLI through GitHub, you need to generate a service token and it under the secrets for the repo.
+In order to authenticate with the EAS CLI through GitHub, you need to generate a service token and put it under the secrets for the repo.

 Navigate to `organization settings` in Expo Dashboard